 Next step in the dismantling of the primary vessel will be the extraction of the Large Rotating Plug, scheduled at the beginning of 2022.
 This component must be cut in 3 parts to be handled by the polar crane (the mass of the large rotating plug is 570 tonnes).

 Thus the treatment of sodium (in mass and residual) allowed a safer dismantling and an evacuation of the waste without problem.
 Indeed, the risks incurred during dismantling are greatly reduced by eliminating the anoxia risk, the sodium risk and the chemical risk (soda).
+The tritium risk has been completely managed by allowing its elimination by controlled release to the atmosphere at the stack of the site during sodium treatment.

 References